7c6f434c/test-git-commit-message-display/README.md

 # test-git-commit-message-display

 How minimal a commit message can be?
 Dot?
 Space?
+Zero width non-breaking space?